 Lake Louise Ski Resort is like People Magazine’s most beautiful in the perennial poll.
 This stunning ski area is bold and beautiful with 4,200-acres, a 3,250’ vertical with miles of backside bowl terrain including the latest West Bowl, and the best Canadian Rocky Mountain scenery anywhere.
 Families will love how incredibly scenic Lake Louise Ski Resort is, and there is plenty of terrain for everyone – from Front Side groomers to the big Back Bowls that remind us of Vail, Colorado.

 Four mountain faces keep everyone entertained from racers wanting to charge Lake Louise’s World Cup downhill course, to freeskiers seeking the bountiful backside with expert ungroomed steeps, chutes and snowfields of Whitehorm and Powder bowls to name just a few.
 Lake Louise’s terrain parks are beefy too – located on the Front side with great viewing from the Grizzly Gondola, The Kokanee Beer Kabin, and the Lodge of The Ten Peaks.

 The gracious Grizzly gondola flanks the front side, along with The Glacier Express Quad and Top of the World six pack lift, while the only ride to the true summit is a 1345’ vertical poma (snowboarders be warned) to the serious steeps off 8,765’ Whitehorm summit.
 Once you drop over the backside, The Back Bowls and West Bowl offer mostly advanced and expert terrain with one easy groomed route, be sure to visit the original on mountain lodge, Temple Lodge, for fine fare and authentic alpine ambiance.
-From Lake Louise’ Back Bowls, you can continue on to more remote terrain, glades and groomers, on Larch served by another quad, or take the Ptarmigan lift returning to the Front side.
-Lake Louise is a big, multi faced mountain so make plans on where and when to meet your family.
+From Lake Louise Back Bowls, continue to more remote terrain, glades and groomers, on Larch served by another quad, or take the Ptarmigan lift returning to the Front side.
+Lake Louise is a big, multi-faced mountain so make plans on where and when to meet your family.